Fannon/search-bookmarks-history-and-tabs/README.md

 - Depending on the type of result (bookmark, tab, history) a different base score is taken (e.g. `scoreBookmarkBaseScore`).
 - Depending on in which result field (title, url, tag, folder) the match was found, the search match gets weighted by multiplication. (e.g. `scoreTitleWeight`).
-- This base score is now merged / multiplicated with the search library score.
+- This base score is now merged / multiplied with the search library score.
 A less good match will usually reduce the score and a perfect / highest ranked match will keep it at .
 - Depending on certain conditions some bonus score points are added on top.
-For example, `exactStartsWithBonus` will add score if either the title or the url start excactly with the search term, including spaces.
+For example, `exactStartsWithBonus` will add score if either the title or the url start exactly with the search term, including spaces.

 For a description of the scoring options and what they do, please see [popup/js/options.js](popup/js/options.js).